GeorgeCiachir/Az-204-Develop-message-based-solutions/README.md

 - **Queue**
   - A queue contains a set of messages
 - **Message**
-  - A message, in any format, of up to 64 KB
+  - A message, in any format, of up to 64 KiB
-  - For version 2017-07-29 or later, the maximum time-to-live can be any positive number, or -1 indicating that the message doesn't expire.
-If this parameter is omitted, the default time-to-live is 7 days.
+  - For version 2017-07-29 or later, the maximum time-to-live can be any positive number, or **-1 indicating that the message doesn't expire**.
+If this parameter is omitted, the default time-to-live is **7 days**